gboisse/gfx/README.md

 - "Garbage collection" defers the release of freed resources to ensure the GPU is done with it; you can create and destroy anything at any time without worrying about synchronization.
 - Automatic placement of pipeline barriers and resource transitions.
 - Runtime shader reloading; simply call the `gfxKernelReloadAll()` function.
-- Basic GPU-based parallel primitives (min/max/sum scans and reductions as well as key-only/key-value pairs sorting for various data types).
+- Basic GPU-based parallel primitives (min/max/sum scans and reductions as well as key-only/key-value pair sorting for various data types).

 On top of `gfx.h`, two optional layers are available:

+- `gfx_imgui.h`: adds `ImGui` support.
 - `gfx_scene.h`: supports loading `.obj` files (`.gltf` coming soon).
 - `gfx_window.h`: window creation and basic event management.